News & Updates

 As mandated under Federal and State law, the Hawaii State Department of Health (DOH) and the BWS regularly test Oahu's drinking water for more than 100 different kinds of chemical "contaminants".

-At the BWS, over 28,000 tests are conducted by our Chemical Laboratory.
+At the BWS, our Chemical Laboratory conducts about 30,000 tests annually.
 In addition, the BWS analyzes approximately 9,290 water samples every year for microbiological contaminants (bacteria).
 If bacteria are detected, chlorine is added to disinfect the affected system.

 Technically, anything found in water is referred to as a contaminant by the U.S. Environmental Protection Agency (EPA), including natural minerals that enhance its taste and quality.
 The presence of a contaminant, in itself, does not mean that it is a health risk.
 It is the amount of a substance in the water that is of most concern.